beet-software/dorm/README.md

 paginating, and traversing relationships.

 The selected engine still owns backend-specific concerns.
-The application configures the connection, Firebase SDK, HTTP client, schema, migrations, credentials, and security rules according to the backend. dORM does not provide a universal migration language or replace the native client.
+The application configures the connection, Firebase SDK, HTTP client, schema, credentials, and security rules according to the backend.
+When migrations are supported, `dorm_migrations` supplies ordered logical operations; provider-specific indexes and deployment details remain application concerns.

 ## Learn more